 What comes to mind when you think of brands like S.C.
 Johnson or Welch’s?
-We’re confident that one of the first things you think of is the slogan of each of these companies.
+We’re confident that one of the first things you think of is each company’s slogan.
 S.C.
-Johnson’s slogan, “A Family Company,” and Welch’s “Family Farmer Owned” are two excellent examples of marketing campaigns that differentiate organizations as family businesses.
+Johnson’s “A Family Company” and Welch’s “Family Farmer Owned” are two excellent examples of marketing campaigns that differentiate organizations as family businesses.

 In our view, it’s probably not a coincidence that more brands are reminding the marketplace that they’re family owned.
-Considering the economic conditions of the past few years, there’s a generous premium on businesses that can prove their continuity, reliability and stability.
+Considering the challenges and uncertainties of the past year, there’s a generous premium on businesses that can prove their continuity, reliability and stability.
 These are companies that can survive and flourish even in troubled times, and it’s definitely a selling point, no matter what industry sector the company occupies.

-Every organization wants to ensure a strong executive team to steward complex business strategies, but succession plans can all too often represent a risk of upheaval and a threat to business continuity.
-However, in the family-owned business scenario, there are even more factors to face; including the family dynamics, core values, company history, and workforce expectations.
+Every organization wants to ensure a strong executive team to steward complex business strategies, but succession plans can all too often present a risk of upheaval and a threat to business continuity.
+However, in family-owned business scenarios, there are even more factors to face, including family dynamics, core values, company history and workforce expectations.

-With this in mind, recruiting executives for family owned businesses starts with sourcing candidates who fully comprehend and connect with the company’s primary mission.
+Because of these complexities, recruiting executives for family-owned businesses must start with sourcing candidates who fully comprehend and connect with the company’s primary mission.
 This is critical.
 Cultural fit is non-negotiable.
 Miss this point, and the candidate’s talent, qualifications and experience become irrelevant.

-Furthermore, a candidate should be given a clear view of exactly how a family owned business differs from previous organizations they’ve worked with.
-It’s common for candidates to come forward with the belief that private family-owned businesses are less aggressive than a publicly held company; but this isn’t always true.
-There’s a reason the US Bureau of Census reports that around 90% of American private companies are family-owned; it’s because they know how to evolve, adapt and maintain a competitive edge in the marketplace.
-Often, this takes aggressive business strategies.
+A candidate should be given a clear view of exactly how a family-owned business differs from previous organizations they’ve worked with.
+It’s common for candidates to come forward with the belief that private, family-owned businesses are less aggressive than a publicly held company, but this isn’t always true.
+There’s a reason the US Bureau of Census reports that around 90% of American private companies are family-owned—it’s because they know how to evolve, adapt and maintain a competitive edge in the marketplace.
+More often than not, this is a product of aggressive business strategies.
 Candidates should be aware of this dynamic from the get-go.

 When working with an executive recruitment firm, organizations need to be transparent in what their goals and expectations are.
 Unfiltered communication enables a clearer view of the company history, growth trajectory and overall business strategy.
 This perspective is key to sourcing the right candidates who will help the company achieve long-term success.

-Ultimately, thorough planning is key.
-Board members, shareholders and consultative advisors can provide insight as necessary, but recruiting executives for family owned businesses takes a high level of comprehension and relevant experience.
-The organization needs to make clear cut decisions about what level of control and involvement they wish to maintain over the business, especially with regard to how many generations are – and will be – involved as the business grows.
+Thorough planning is key, even when dealing with the most qualified candidates.
+Board members, shareholders and consultative advisors can provide insight as necessary, but recruiting executives for family-owned businesses takes a high level of comprehension and relevant experience.
+The organization needs to make clear-cut decisions about what level of control and involvement they wish to maintain over the business, especially regarding how many generations are—and will be—involved as the business grows.